1986-92 Oldsmobile Toronado

 1992 Ford Taurus

 When it comes to naming popular cars from the 1990s, we've got to mention the Ford Taurus.
 It was a huge hit back then.
 Unfortunately, though, it hasn't aged all that well.
-By today's standards, the '90s Taurus is a pretty boring vehicle with a bloated body.
+By today's standards, the '90s Taurus is a pretty boring vehicle with a bloated body and uninspired styling.
+Even at its peak, it wasn't exactly thrilling to drive.
+And compared to today's sleeker, more efficient sedans, it feels downright sluggish and outdated.
+Nostalgia only takes it so far.
+The infamous oval design language eventually transitioned from looking vaguely futuristic to resembling a massive jellybean rolling down the street.

 1989-91 Chrysler’s TC By Maserati

-Chrysler’s TC by Maserati has always been an interesting vehicle.
+Chrysler's TC by Maserati has always been an interesting vehicle.
 Built on a K-car platform, it included a Maserati grille and interior design, alongside a Thunderbird-style hardtop.
 Visually, it could be argued that the car still holds up today.
-But the engine gets no such defense!
+But the engine gets no defense!
 It's very weak.
+The powertrain choices were underwhelming, especially compared to what the Maserati name might suggest.
+In hindsight, it was a confused collaboration with more flash than actual driving substance.
+Paying a massive premium for an Italian luxury badge completely backfired when buyers realized the driving dynamics matched an average rental car.

 1980-85 Cadillac Seville